Vishruth23/calculator-app/README.md

 2. Jenkins runs unit tests using Pytest.
 3. Docker image is built and pushed to Docker Hub.
 4. Ansible pulls the latest image and deploys the container.

+Push to verify if pipeline is working as expected.